atacker22dw/git_intro/README.md

 When forking, make sure to fork all available branches.
 This will allow you to change files on non-protected branches and push them to the `main`.

+## Demonstrating a Merge Conflict

+This branch will now be one commit behind the main.
+Linear editing helps mitigate conflicts.

 [^1]: It is possible to use R libraries to read in .mat files and vice versa.